petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/style-books/using-a-style-book-to-standardize-site-appearance.md

 ### Using the Color Picker

-While customizing your style book, use the color picker to easily search for colors and filter your search results.
+While customizing your style book, use the color picker to search for colors and filter your search results.

 The use of the color picker is not restricted to style books.
 You can also find it in other parts of Liferay (e.g., while [editing a content page](../../creating-pages/using-content-pages.md)).